MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-nav.md

 #### Description

-Return the structure of the embedded dossier in the following format:
+Return the structure of the embedded dashboard in the following format:

 ```json
 {